-Gifts from the Garden (Kyle Books, 2013) is food writer Debora Robertson’s inspirational collection of more than 100 pretty and practical projects for any green-fingered crafter wanting to make the most of their garden’s bounty throughout the seasons.
+Gifts from the Garden (Kyle Books, 2013) is food writer Debora Robertson’s inspirational collection of over 100 pretty and practical projects for any green-fingered crafter wanting to make the most of their garden’s bounty throughout the seasons.
 From the edible to the decorative, Robertson presents original ideas to suit every occasion.
-The following excerpt features a marigold soap recipe with honey and oatmeal accents.
+This excerpt gives you a step-by-step marigold soap recipe with honey and oatmeal accents.

 You can purchase this book from the Mother Earth Living store: Gifts from the Garden.